🕵️ Free Course – Beware Online: Scams, Threats & Traps (Ages 11–18)

 • You are not in trouble

-Why Some Teens Stay Silent
+Why Some Young People Stay Silent

-Young people sometimes stay quiet because they feel:
+People sometimes stay quiet because they feel:

 • Embarrassed